 To request the above, please contact the Administration or Employee Services. iLEAD will respond accordingly, generally within two business days.
-If an undue hardship exists, iLEAD will notify the employee in writing.

 If any employee believes that he or she hasthey have experienced retaliation or discrimination as a result of conduct protected by this policy, the employee may file a complaint with his or hertheir supervisor and/or the Labor Commissioner's Office.
 For more information, contact the Labor Commissioner's Office by phone at 213-897-6595 or visit a local office by finding the nearest one on their website: www.dir.ca.gov/dlse/DistrictOffices.htm.
 The Labor Commissioner's Office provides an interpreter at no cost to the employee, if needed.